taipeik9/john-hole/plans.md

 	- [ ] Messages sent bar graph
 	- [ ] Reactions received ratio
 	- [ ] total stats, total messages sent in the month, total reactions sent in a month
+- [ ] Awards page for users with outstanding scores: "the giggler", "the essayist", "the star", "the holer", "the photographer", "the farmer"